pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

-At the other end of the rankings,
+<span class="strong-text">At the other end of the rankings,
 [Poser Holocaust](https://www.metal-archives.com/albums/Thrash_or_Die/Poser_Holocaust/307982)
-by Thrash or Die earn the worst weighted score, but Waking the Cadaver's debut album
+by Thrash or Die earns the worst weighted score</span>, but Waking the Cadaver's debut album
 [Perverse Recollections of a Necromangler](https://en.wikipedia.org/wiki/Perverse_Recollections_of_a_Necromangler) deserves a mention for having a whopping 33 reviews: it's amusing that more people have reviewed this record than have reviewed Ride the Lightning.
 Maybe this just reflects on the sort of opinions album reviewers enjoy sharing...

-Many of the bottom twenty albums actually come from otherwise highly respected artists whose fans simply expected better.
+<span class="strong-text">Many of the bottom twenty albums actually come from fairly well-respected artists
+whose fans simply expected better.</span>
 It almost seems like a rite of passage to disappoint your fans after a decade or two of consistent performance.
 Next we'll look at which bands have done the best or worst over the full course of their careers.